 As the COVID-19 pandemic has unfolded, it has become clear that the most severe impacts would fall upon the poorest and most vulnerable residents in our community.
 This includes those who are currently experiencing homelessness, as well as those living paycheck-to-paycheck who are often just one financial jolt away from being pushed into homelessness.

 So, at Destination: Home, we have been focused on doing everything we can to support these vulnerable households during the crisis.
-Read below to learn more about our COVID-19 Financial Assistance Program, the coordinated effort to assist our homeless neighbors during this pandemic, and the many organizations who’ve supported our COVID-19 response.
+Read below to learn more about our COVID-19 financial & rental assistance programs, the coordinated effort to assist our homeless neighbors during this pandemic, and the many organizations who’ve supported our COVID-19 response.
 You can also visit our News section for additional updates on these efforts.

 Supporting Homeless Individuals During the Crisis